 - Click the Place Offer button at the bottom of the page.

 - The offer page may differ from bid to bid, but in general, users will normally find unit price and total price boxes as well as a link to upload attachments and a section for notes.
-If there is only one line item on the bid, the unit price and total price boxes are required, if there are multiple line items, users must fill out at least one set of unit price and total price boxes, all the other line items can be considered optional; a blank line item will be considered a no bid.
+In order to finalize and submit a bid to the agency, if there is only one line item on the bid, the unit price and total price boxes are required; if there are multiple line items, users must fill out at least one set of unit price and total price boxes.
+All the other line items can be considered optional; a blank line item will be considered a no bid.
+Review and complete each line item as appropriate to your specific offer.

 - When all pricing, attachments, and notes have been added, click the Review Response button at the bottom of the page, this will take the user to the confirmation page.